Please click here for more information on how to access our services.

 For more information on dog microchipping, please contact our friendly, professional team.

-At Leadon Vale Veterinary Centre, we offer a pet health plan, which is an affordable payment plan for your dog to start benefitting from our services and treatments.
-Microchipping is one of the many services covered in our plans, for more information see the button below.
+At Leadon Vale Veterinary Centre, we offer a pet health plan, which is an affordable payment plan for your dog to start benefiting from our services and treatments.
+Microchipping is one of the many services covered in our plans.
+For more information, see the button below.

 Book a Dog Microchipping Appointment